MCLG/Object-detection-ControlNet/README.md

     2. $L_{count}=L_{\mathcal{W}_2}$ and $L_{aux}= L_{TV}$
     3. $L_{count}=L_{\mathcal{W}_2}$ and $L_{aux}=L_{counting}$
     4. $L_{count}=L_{counting}$ and $L_{aux}=L_{TV}$
+The desired loss can be set by opening ControlNetHome/models/cldm_v15_2.yaml and changing "control_eval".

 We trained 13k steps for 1 and 2.
-The dictionnaries are available at [INCLUDE LINK].
+The dictionnaries are available at https://drive.google.com/drive/folders/1soE-okkFyob9tePvirdpL986w8AiBU_N?usp=drive_link.
 The models have not yet properly converged and further optimization must be done.
 Implementation details can be found at [INCLUDE LINK].

 The initial code is from [[3]], found at https://github.com/lllyasviel/ControlNet.
 We list the modifications in 'modification.txt'.